maxalov/cert-install-asa/README.md

-# cert-install-asa
+# Script for installation ssl identity certificate on the Cisco ASA via REST API.
-Script for installation certificate on the cisco asa via REST API
+Allows you to simply convert `private key, cert and .ca` to `.PKCS12` and upload to device
-# Concern of the config.ini
+# Filling config.ini
 ```
 [options]
 # Management ip address of cisco asa